FireHawkss/Project-reliable-NMBS/README.md

 lib for processing GTFS static: ? lib for processing GTFS realtime: ?

+Note: Maybe train an AI moddel to predict delay using the info learned at machine learning course.
+Possible features: Date and Time, temperature, Weather (raining? snowing?), train type?, etc.

 -------------HIGH-LEVEL PROJECT OVERVIEW-------------
 the project has several stages of completion with the final stage being the most completed and polished version possible of this projects.